Corsair K95 RGB Platinum XT Manual

 6.1 Compared to Corsair K70 RGB MK.2

-• Key Features: The K70 RGB MK.2 offers similar RGB lighting and mechanical switches but lacks the additional macro keys and onboard profiles found in the K95 RGB Platinum XT.
+Key Features: The K70 RGB MK.2 features the same RGB lighting and mechanical switches, but it does not have the additional macro keys and onboard profiles that the K95 RGB Platinum XT has.

-• Build Quality: Both keyboards have high build quality, but the K95 RGB Platinum XT has a more extensive feature set.
+Build Quality: The K95 RGB Platinum XT comes with high build quality, but the K95 RGB Platinum XT has more features in terms of that.

 6.2 Compared to Razer BlackWidow V3

-• Switch Types: The BlackWidow V3 features Razer’s proprietary switches, while the K95 RGB Platinum XT uses Cherry MX switches.
+Switch Types: Razer’s proprietary switches are used in the BlackWidow V3 while the K95 RGB Platinum XT features Cherry MX switches.

 6.3 Compared to Logitech G915 TKL

-• Wireless Functionality: The G915 TKL offers wireless connectivity, whereas the K95 RGB Platinum XT is a wired keyboard.
+Wireless Functionality: The G915 TKL comes with the option of wireless connectivity, while K95 RGB Platinum XT is the case of wired only.

-• Design and Switches: The G915 TKL features low-profile switches and a different design aesthetic compared to the K95 RGB Platinum XT’s full-sized, high-profile design.
-The low-profile switches on the G915 TKL are designed to provide a different tactile experience and can appeal to users who prefer a more compact form factor.
+Design and Switches: G915 TKL sports low-profile switches and a different design compared to K95 RGB Platinum XT which is the full-sized and high-profile design.
+The low-profile switches in the G915 TKL are said to have different tactile feel than the regular ones and thus, can be liked by users who are ok with less bulk and more compact form factor.

-• Connectivity Options: While the K95 RGB Platinum XT is a wired keyboard, the Logitech G915 TKL offers both Bluetooth and Lightspeed wireless connectivity.
-This flexibility can be advantageous for users who need to switch between devices or prefer a wireless setup for a cleaner desk.
+Connectivity Options: K95 RGB Platinum XT comes strictly as wired while the Logitech G915 TKL has the option of Bluetooth along with Lightspeed wireless.
+This choice could be helpful for those users who frequently need to shift between different devices or who would rather have a wireless arrangement for a more organized desk with fewer cables.

 6.4 Comparing to SteelSeries Apex Pro

-• Switch Technology: The SteelSeries Apex Pro uses adjustable mechanical switches, which allow users to customize the actuation point.
-This is different from the Cherry MX switches used in the K95 RGB Platinum XT, which offer fixed actuation points.
-The ability to adjust actuation points can be particularly useful for gamers who want to fine-tune their keyboard’s responsiveness.
+Switch Technology: The SteelSeries Apex Pro comes with adjustable mechanical switches that let the users tweak the actuation point.
+On the other hand, Cherry MX switches used in the K95 RGB Platinum XT have fixed actuation points.
+The option to adjust actuation points can be an important thing for gamers who strive for maximum keyboard responsiveness according to their preferences.

-• Build and Features: Both keyboards offer RGB lighting and high build quality, but the Apex Pro’s customizable switches provide a unique feature not available in the K95 RGB Platinum XT.
-The K95 RGB Platinum XT’s additional macro keys and onboard memory might be more appealing to users who require extensive customization and programmable functions.
+Build and Features: Both keyboards are in the same league of RGB lighting and build quality, but Apex Pro’s switch customization brings with it a feature that is not found in K95 RGB Platinum XT.
+K95 RGB Platinum XT’s extra macro keys and on-board memory would be more interesting to those users who need a lot of customization and program functions.

 7. User Experience and Feedback